 Class of 2016

-I started the clinic about 6 months after graduating from UCFMR, and my residency training has been invaluable time and again.
-While I never learned about how to run a business in residency (nothing can prepare you for it, really!), I developed the most important skill in medicine and life: I learned how to teach myself and how to find information I need to make the best decisions.
+While I never learned about how to run a business in residency (nothing can prepare you for it, really!), UCFMR allowed me to develop the most important skill in medicine and life: I learned how to teach myself and how to find information I need to make the best decisions.
 Medicine requires quick thinking and adaptation; so does running a business.

 Jonathan Seyfert, MD